act-rules/act-rules.github.io/_rules/SC3-1-2-lang-valid.md

 ---
 name: Valid body lang attribute

-description:
+description: |
-- This rule checks that `lang` or `xml:lang` attributes on elements within the `body` of a web page conforms to [BCP 47](https://www.ietf.org/rfc/bcp/bcp47.txt).
+ This rule checks that `lang` or `xml:lang` attributes on elements within the `body` of a web page has a valid language subtag.

 success_criterion:
 - 3.1.2